Vivian Beaumont Theater: Jules Irving management

 Throughout the dispute over the planned renovation, the Lincoln Center Repertory Theater had scheduled four shows for the Beaumont's seventh season in 1971–1972.
 Mary Stuart opened in late 1971, followed the next year by Narrow Road to the Deep North, Twelfth Night, and The Crucible.
 The musical Man of La Mancha, which was not part of the regular season, was revived in mid-1972 to large success.
 The Beaumont's 1972–1973 season featured Enemies, The Plough and the Stars, The Merchant of Venice, and A Streetcar Named Desire.
 By then, the Forum was mostly screening films.
-The Forum's season was canceled in October 1972 due to a lack of funds, and Irving resigned as the Lincoln Center Repertory Theater's artistic director as a direct result.
+The Forum's season was canceled in October 1972 due to a lack of funds, and Irving resigned as the Lincoln Center Repertory Theater's artistic director as a direct result, claiming that "our dramatic heritage is being strangled by indifference".
 Lincoln Center had granted $150,000 to fund the Beaumont's eighth season but was unwilling to repeat the grant.
 With Irving gone, Lincoln Center's board decided that, for the 1973–1974 season, they would book a "guest season" of shows from regional theaters.
 The guest season would run for one year, allowing the Lincoln Center Theater to search for a new artistic leader and give them time to transition into the job.

 Papp operation

 In March 1973, Joseph Papp of the New York Shakespeare Festival agreed to take over the Beaumont as long as he were able to raise $5 million.
 Papp used the Beaumont to present new productions and continued to stage experimental shows at The Public Theater.
 The Forum in the basement would be used for classical plays, a reversal of Irving's policy.
 Mitzi Newhouse gave Papp a grant of $1 million that May, the largest individual grant ever made for the Shakespeare Festival, and the Forum was named for Newhouse.
 The Shakespeare Festival's first production at the Beaumont, David Rabe's play In the Boom Boom Room, opened in November 1973 and was followed the next year by Hugh Miller's The Au Pair Man, Ron Milner's What the Wine Sellers Buy, and Miguel Piñero's Short Eyes.
 Of these, only Short Eyes was successful.
 During the 1974–1975 season, the Shakespeare Festival presented Anne Burr's Mert & Phil, Bill Gunn's Black Picture Show, Henrik Ibsen's A Doll's House, and Anthony Scully's Little Black Sheep.
 As with the previous season, these plays generally had only lukewarm reception.
+Visitors particularly disliked these two seasons because these productions were predominantly themed to sex and violence.
+The 1974–1975 season had had only 22,000 subscribers, compared with 27,000 during the 1973–1974 season.